maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 You learn domain by asking questions and paying attention to answers the application gives you when you test it.
 Not all your questions have an answer, but they start conversations.
 You get to consider how far you take them.
 What helps you optimize the value of your work when testing?

 To get to some of the samples the Wikipedia page leads you to, you have to go through a number of tools.
 For example, a great reference of eprime where there should be low number of things to detect is the Bible written in e-prime, available as pdfs.
-To get pdf to text, you will need to find a tool online for that purpose, direct copypaste messes up the structure of your data.
+To get pdf to text, you will need to find a tool online for that purpose, direct copy-paste messes up the structure of your data.

 The text in the Wikipedia page also can lead you into thinking about comparable products you could use to understand testing this one better.
-The claims from the specification are not only on words it would recognize but also on benefits of using it in the first place: clarity of thinking and psychological effects of writing this way leading to e.f. objective expression of feelings.
+The claims from the specification are not only on words it would recognize but also on benefits of using it in the first place: clarity of thinking and psychological effects of writing this way leading to e..g objective expression of feelings.

 The more you read before using the application, the higher the expectations for it are.
 First pass is most likely reading selectively, and if we really cared for claims, it would require significant effort to isolate and test them.